RedVoxInc/redvox-python-sdk/README.md

 ### Changelog

+### 2.8.6 (2020-05-12)

+* Add small HTTP interface to upcoming RedVox cloud API
+* Added new sub-command to CLI `data_req_report` which takes a report ID and will download the report data for authenticated users

 ### 2.8.5 (2020-05-11)

 * The auth_token CLI field for the data_req CLI command has been renamed to `secret_auth` to better reflect the fact that it is a shared secrete.